Mike Eddy: Offers from NASCAR teams

 Because of the success that he had achieved in ASA, Eddy received several offers from NASCAR teams, turning them down each time.
 In the early 1990s, he was offered the No. 75 car by RahMoc Enterprises, which was a prominent Winston Cup Series ride at the time.
 He turned it down because his GM Goodwrench deal in ASA came along at the same time.

 A few years later, Eddy was offered to drive the No. 43 truck for Petty Enterprises for the 1996 Craftsman Truck Series season, but once again had to turn down the offer due to his contract with GM Goodwrench at the time.

-Personal
+Personal life and death

-Eddy has a wife named Patsy.
+Eddy had a wife named Patsy; they had two sons; Matthew, and Travis.
+He died on May 29, 2025, at the age of 72 from cancer.

 Awards

 Eddy was inducted into the Michigan Motor Sports Hall of Fame in 1995.